datawire/ambassador-docs/docs/emissary/pre-release/topics/running/debugging.md

 **If it is not successful, complete the following to see if $productName$ is running:**

-1. Get a list of Pods in the `ambassador` namespace with `kubectl get pods -n ambassador`.
+1. Get a list of Pods in the `$productNamespace$` namespace with `kubectl get pods -n $productNamespace$`.

     The terminal should print something similar to the following:

     ```
-    $ kubectl get pods -n ambassador
+    $ kubectl get pods -n $productNamespace$
     NAME                         READY     STATUS    RESTARTS   AGE
-    ambassador-85c4cf67b-4pfj2   1/1       Running   0          1m
+    $productDeploymentName$-85c4cf67b-4pfj2   1/1       Running   0          1m
-    ambassador-85c4cf67b-fqp9g   1/1       Running   0          1m
+    $productDeploymentName$-85c4cf67b-fqp9g   1/1       Running   0          1m
-    ambassador-85c4cf67b-vg6p5   1/1       Running   0          1m
+    $productDeploymentName$-85c4cf67b-vg6p5   1/1       Running   0          1m
     ```

-2. Then, check the $productName$ Deployment with the following: `kubectl get -n ambassador deployments`
+2. Then, check the $productName$ Deployment with the following: `kubectl get -n $productNamespace$ deployments`

     After a brief period, the terminal will print something similar to the following:

     ```
-    $ kubectl get -n ambassador deployments
+    $ kubectl get -n $productNamespace$ deployments
     NAME         DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
-    ambassador   3         3         3            3           1m
+    $productDeploymentName$   3         3         3            3           1m
     ```

 3. Check that the “desired” number of Pods equals the “current” and “available” number of Pods.
-If they are **not** equal, check the status of the associated Pods with the following command: `kubectl get pods -n ambassador`.
+If they are **not** equal, check the status of the associated Pods with the following command: `kubectl get pods -n $productNamespace$`.
-4. Use the following command for details about the history of the Deployment: `kubectl describe -n ambassador deployment ambassador`
+4. Use the following command for details about the history of the Deployment: `kubectl describe -n $productNamespace$ deployment $productDeploymentName$`

     * Look for data in the “Replicas” field near the top of the output.
 For example:
         `Replicas: 3 desired | 3 updated | 3 total | 3 available | 0 unavailable`